Pottery Plus

 Day 17 (Sunday 19 October 2025) (B, D)

 Fortunately, we have until 4 pm today to spend as you please.
-Lyn will help you tick off any final things you’d like to do in Japan, such as visiting the local sake brewer or doing a photo shoot in kimono.
+Lyn will help you tick off any final things you’d like to do in Japan, such as visiting the local sake brewer.
 Those of us returning to Australia tonight will leave home at 4 pm to head to Kansai Airport.
 (JQ 16 to Cairns departs at 9:45 pm).